2019 Monte-Carlo Masters – Singles

 Fabio Fognini defeated Dušan Lajović in the final, 6–3, 6–4 to win the singles tennis title at the 2019 Monte-Carlo Masters.
-It was his first ATP Tour Masters 1000 title.
+It was his first and only ATP Tour Masters 1000 title.

 Rafael Nadal was the three-time defending champion, but lost in the semifinals to Fognini.

 Seeds

 The top eight seeds receive a bye into the second round.